Musdale Wind Farm Proposal

 Located approximately 9km south east of Oban in west Scotland, this proposed onshore wind farm could have up to 26 turbines with a combined capacity of 156MW.

-The project is at an early stage, with a detailed Scoping Report submitted to the Scottish Government in November 2020 (setting out the proposed environmental assessment work) and an online consultation held shortly afterwards to introduce the project and gather people’s initial views on the proposal.
+The project is at an early stage, with a detailed Scoping Report submitted to the Scottish Government in November 2020 (setting out the proposed scope of environmental work).

 The proposed site lies approximately 5.5km south east of the village of Kilmore and 9km south east of Oban, within Argyll and Bute, and is a mix of rough open moorland and craggy hills.